How to Move the Dock to a Another Monitor in OS X El Capitan

 We here at TechJunkie have previously discussed how Mac users can hide the menu bar in OS X El Capitan, but what if you want to move the dock to a second monitor?

 Moving the dock to a second display has been possible on Mac OS X for many years, but the changes to the dock and menu bar in recent versions of the Mac OS X make it worthy of another look.

 So, if you’re new to macOS or just brushing up on your Mac skills, here’s how to move your dock and configure your primary display in OS X El Capitan.
 Note that Mac OS X is now just called macOS, but the terms Mac OS X and macOS can be used interchangeably.

-Starting with OS X 10.9 Mavericks, OS X will show the menu bar by default on all displays (prior to Mavericks the menu bar only appeared on the primary display), but the default location of your dock and the appearance of desktop icons (if enabled) will tell you which monitor is currently configured as your primary display.
+Starting with OS X 10.9 Mavericks, OS X will show the menu bar by default on all displays, but the default location of your dock and the appearance of desktop icons will tell you which monitor is currently configured as your primary display.